n0nm3/n0nm3/README.md

 May not as proficient as i want but still try and yearn to be.

 Language:
-- Python - Medium(learning ongoing).
+- Python - Medium.
-- Bash - Medium(learning ongoing).
+- Bash - Medium.
+- rust - Good
 - Php - Fundamental.
 - C++ - Fundamental.
-- js - Fundament.
+- js - Fundamental.
 - Go - Fundamental